veniamin-ilmer/veniamin-ilmer.github.io/about.md

 ## Who am I?

+I like to pace around when I am thinking.
+Some people get annoyed by this.
+Yet, several people have told me that I make them feel more calm.

 I am a very detail oriented person.
 I strive to understand the fundamentals of anything I study.
 Regardless of my age, I continue to view myself as a perpetual student.

 Example of things I study are programming, analog electronics, mathematics, food health, wealth management, and basic linguistics.